Borussia Mönchengladbach: 1970–1980: Golden decade; dominance in the league and successes in Europe

-On 3 March 1976, on Ash Wednesday, was the next sensational international appearance of Borussia.
-In the European Champions Cup, Borussia Mönchengladbach played against Real Madrid, where now Günter Netzer and Paul Breitner were under contract, 2: 2.
+On 3 March 1976, on Ash Wednesday, was the next international appearance of Borussia.
+In the European Champions Cup, Borussia Mönchengladbach played against Real Madrid, where now Günter Netzer and Paul Breitner were under contract, 2:2.
 In the second leg (17 March 1976), which ended 1–1, the referee Leonardus van der Kroft did not recognise two Mönchengladbach goals, in the 68th minute a goal by Henning Jensen and in the 83rd minute by Hans-Jürgen Wittkamp.
 Once a foul must have preceded the goal, once the referee decided on offside, although it had been not indicated by the linesman.
 The draw was enough for the Madrilenians to progress.

-The team stayed on the attack, and matched Bayern's achievement, with three consecutive titles from 1975 to 1977.
-On 12 June 1976 Mönchengladbach won a fourth league title.
+The team won three consecutive titles from 1975 to 1977.
+On 12 June 1976, Mönchengladbach won a fourth league title.

-In the 1976–77 season Lattek went with an almost unchanged team at the start.
+In the 1976–77 season, Lattek went with an almost unchanged team at the start.
 As Wolfgang Kleff was injured, the club signed a new goalkeeper.
 In Wolfgang Kneib, who came from SV Wiesbaden, Lattek found a safe substitute.
 Borussia needed one point to defend the title on the final day.
 The match took place away against Bayern Munich, then sixth in the table, and ended 2:2 by an own goal in the 90th minute by Hans-Jürgen Wittkamp.
-Borussia made the hat-trick and won on 21 May 1977 for the third time in a row and for the fifth time overall the German championship title.
+Borussia made the hat-trick and won on 21 May 1977 for the third consecutive time and for the fifth time overall the German championship title.
 The Dane Allan Simonsen received after this season the award as Europe's Footballer of the Year with the Ballon d'Or.

-The team narrowly missed a fourth championship title in a row in season 1977–78: Monchengladbach lost out to 1.
+The team narrowly missed a fourth consecutive championship title in season 1977–78: Monchengladbach lost out to 1.
 FC Köln only by a worse goal difference.
 Borussia won against Borussia Dortmund 12–0 on the final day of the season, still the highest victory in the history of the Bundesliga.
 However, the Domstädter won their last game 5:0 at FC St. Pauli: they had a better goal difference by three goals and so won the championship.
 For the first time in the Bundesliga first and second were tied after the end of the season.
 Borussia would have been able to decide the championship in their favour had they won the match against 1.
 FC Cologne a few weeks earlier.
 However, the game ended in a draw, with Cologne player Heinz Flohe netting a vital 83rd-minute equaliser.